robinagist/ezo/README.md

 `ezo` will compile the source file (just Solidity at the moment - Vyper coming soon), and save all of the artifacts in LevelDB.

 ### Generate Handler Scaffold
-ezo will generate attach event signatures (topics), and generate a basic Python handler for each event in the contract.
-It places them in the `~/ezo/handlers` subdirectory of the project, where you can add your logic, define your response and return a reply to the contract.
+ezo generates handlers for each event in the contract, and attach the hashed event signatures (topics).  ezo places them in the `~/ezo/handlers` subdirectory of the project, where you can add your logic, define your response and return a reply to the contract.

 `ezo gen <contract name>`

 ### Deploy Contract
 After successfully compiling the contracts, and generating the handlers, it's time deploy the contract to the network using the source hash from the compile step: